jonhnet/whole-house-audio/snapclient.md

   bricks from ebay for $5/unit.

 * Speakers.
-  Our living room still has decades-old hifi speakers with 10" drivers.
+  Our living room still has decades-old hifi speakers with ten-inch drivers.
   We have in-wall speakers in the kitchen and bookshelf speakers in other rooms.
 Monoprice is a good sources for decent inexpensive speakers.